dwhieb/dissertation/README.md

 node --experimental-modules --no-warnings scripts/bin/generateNuuchWordforms.js {input} {output}
 ```

+The script for English relies on two files: `blacklist.yml` and `nonLexicalTags.yml`, both located in the `data/English` folder.
+The `blacklist.yml` file contains a list of wordforms that should not be included in the list of wordforms (but again, without affecting calculation of dispersion, or the overall reported corpus frequency).
+Similarly, the `nonLexicalTags.yml` file contains Penn tags which should be excluded from the resulting wordlist.
+You can update either of these files to change the words which are filtered out of the English data.

-Having generated the list of wordforms and their statistics, I then wrote an R script which bins wordforms based on their corpus dispersions, and generates a list of 100 wordforms (one from each dispersion bin) and saves it to a text file.
+Having generated the list of wordforms and their statistics, I then wrote an R script which bins wordforms based on their corpus dispersions, and generates a list of 100 suggested wordforms (one from each dispersion bin) and saves it to a text file.
 This script is located in `scripts/stats/selectWordforms.R`.
 You can adjust the `input_path` and `output_path` variables at the top of the file to point it to the lists of wordforms generated above, and the location where you would like the list of selected wordforms to be generated, respectively.

+Finally, I used this list of suggested wordforms to pick which archilexemes I wanted to annotate.
+If a suggested wordform didn't meet the selection criteria, I added it to `blacklist.yml` and regenerated the list of wordforms.
+Occasionally, in the higher frequencies, there were no wordforms in that dispersion bin.
+When this happened, I selected a word from the next lowest dispersion bin, with the result that a few bins are represented more than once in the annotated data.

+The final list of 100 archilexemes was created manually, and is located in `data/English/stats/selectedArchilexemes.txt`.

 ### The Annotations File